risor-io/risor/docs/Features.md

 ## Loops

-Currently one form of for loops are accepted:
+Two forms of for loops are accepted.
+The `break` keyword may be used to stop looping in either form.

 ```
 for i := 0; i < 10; i++ {
     print(i)
+}

+for {
+    if condition {
+        break
+    }
 }
 ```